nwplus/HealthX-logistics-package/Timeline.md

 **Set up Devpost**

 - All submissions for the hackathon will be submitted via Devpost.
-The Devpost for HealthX can be found here : [healthx-2021.devpost.com](https://healthx-2021.devpost.com/).
+The Devpost for HealthX can be found here: [healthx-2021.devpost.com](https://healthx-2021.devpost.com/).
 Devpost allows the hackers to share their project and for organizers to assign winners and prizes.

 **Schedule in organizers and volunteers**